Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Connection between LERRW and a RWRE on trees

 cf. \cite[Equation (1.8)]{lupu2018scaling}, where $W$ is a standard Brownian motion on $\R$ (the final term of $\log \Delta$ above appears since we have rescaled everything by $\Delta$ to fit into the framework of \cite{lupu2018scaling}).
-In particular, $W(|x|^{1-\alpha}) = \phib(|x|)$ and $W(\log |x|) = \phiz(|x|)$ with a slight abuse of notation.
-Substituting the above values of $L_0(x), S_0(x)$ we obtain a limiting potential of the form
+In particular, we can identify $W((|x|+1)^{1-\alpha}-1)$ with $\phib(|x|)$ and $W(\log (|x|+1))$ with $\phiz(|x|)$, with a slight abuse of notation.
+Substituting the above values of $L_0(x)$ and $S_0(x)$ we obtain a limiting potential of the form